DEVELOPMENT

 Successful adoption rate of IoT technology in various industries continues its rapid rise throughout past years.
-Logistics and transportation are not exceptions at all, as implementing IoT features crucially benefits both of these branches in different ways.
+The Internet of Things in logistics and transportation plays a crucial role, as implementing IoT features significantly benefits both sectors in different ways.

-According to IoT in Logistics Market Research Report, the global IoT logistics market reached a value of about $34.5 million in 2019.
+According to IoT in Logistics Market Research Report, the global Internet of Things and logistics market reached a value of about $34.5 million in 2019.
 As the research states, almost a three-time rise in a market value is highly expected by 2030, predictably reaching about $100 million.

 Example of an IoT application for transportation and logistics